SLiCK-303/blockviewed/Readme.md

 ## Contributing

-PrestaShop modules are open-source extensions to the PrestaShop e-commerce solution.
+thirty bees modules are open-source extensions to the thirty bees e-commerce solution.
 Everyone is welcome and even encouraged to contribute with their own improvements.

 ### Requirements